QuickToPrint / Service Page

 When it fits

-When buyers look more closely at DTG
+When buyers look more seriously at DTG suppliers

-• Lower-volume or more selective garment runs
+• Lower-volume or more selective apparel runs

 • Jobs where artwork detail and finish matter more than broad garment flexibility

-Before you compare quotes
+Before comparing quotes

 Garment choice